23andMe: Decline and bankruptcy (2022–2025)

-In an attempt to regain control, Wojcicki made an initial bid in February 2024 to take 23andMe private, offering $2.53 per share in a joint bid, but it did not proceed.
-In July 2024, Wojcicki offered 40 cents each for all outstanding shares not already owned by her directly or through affiliates.
-The proposal was rejected by a committee set up to evaluate options for the company's future, and in September the seven independent members of the board of directors all resigned.
-The company subsequently filed with the SEC indicating that it was no longer open to third-party acquisition offers.
-Users were concerned about the security of their genetic data, and were trying to delete it from the company's archives only to find out that it holds onto the data for three years before deleting to comply with "legal obligations".

-The company conducted layoffs in November 2024.
+Wojcicki made several attempts to take the company private.
+An initial bid of $2.53 per share in February 2024 did not proceed.
+In July 2024, she offered 40 cents per share for all outstanding shares not already owned by her, but a special committee of the board rejected the proposal.
+In September 2024, all seven independent board members resigned.
+The company subsequently filed with the SEC indicating it was no longer open to third-party acquisition offers.
+Users attempting to delete their genetic data discovered that the company retained it for three years to comply with legal obligations.
+Further layoffs followed in November 2024.

-In January 2025, 23andMe declared that it would need additional liquidity to fund operations, and was actively exploring strategic alternatives including a potential sale of the company.
+In January 2025, 23andMe disclosed it needed additional liquidity and was exploring strategic alternatives including a potential sale.
 Wojcicki made a third offer of 41 cents per share in March 2025.
-On March 23, 2025, 23andMe filed for Chapter 11 bankruptcy protection in Delaware as part of a plan to sell its assets.
-The company listed assets and liabilities between $100 million and $500 million.
-Anne Wojcicki announced that she would be stepping down from her role as CEO, and would be replaced with CFO Joe Selsavage.
-Trading for company's shares was suspended on March 31 and stock was subsequently delisted from Nasdaq and commenced trading over-the-counter.
+On March 23, 2025, 23andMe filed for Chapter 11 bankruptcy protection as part of a plan to sell its assets, listing assets and liabilities each between $100 million and $500 million.
+Wojcicki stepped down as CEO and was replaced by CFO Joe Selsavage.
+Trading in the company's shares was suspended on March 31 and the stock was delisted from Nasdaq, subsequently trading over-the-counter.